aceat64/website/README.md

 Note: Since I use the Insiders version of Material for MkDocs, you will not able to run this locally unless you are also a sponsor of the project.

-I'm currently testing out [uv](https://docs.astral.sh/uv/getting-started/installation/) for managing dependencies, virtual environments and Python versions.
+I've completely switched to using [uv](https://docs.astral.sh/uv/getting-started/installation/) for managing dependencies, virtual environments and Python versions.

 ### Dev Server